threelittlemonkeys/text-classification-pytorch/vdcnn/README.md

-# VDCNNs for Text Classification
+# VDCNNs for Text Classification in PyTorch

 A PyTorch implementation of Very Deep Convolutional Networks (VDCNNs) for text classification.